 I notice similar objects often seem to coalesce – so I let them self organize- and keep “like things” together.

-Having few friends from my on-going sense of internal oppression, now better due to a number of factors, but not medication or counseling (I’ve literally had the experience of being “possessed” by a loving ~spiritual entity for the last three years), little by little, my house and gardens have really shaped up.
+Having few friends from my on-going sense of internal oppression, now better due to a number of factors, but not medication or counseling (I’ve literally had the experience of being “possessed” by a loving ~spiritual entity for the last three years- no one wants to know about it!), little by little, my house and gardens have really shaped up.

 Today I wouldn’t be too worried if a friend came for a visit.
 My house is ~clean and tidy inside and out (almost)- still have my office to go!